Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Glenmont, MD

-Normally, you should have your HVAC system inspected twice a year.
-After that inspection, your technician will tell you what, if any, services are needed.
-You should also call a technician if you notice any new issues, like unusual smells, strange noises, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected twice annually.
+After completing their inspection, your technician will tell you what services are required.
+You should also schedule an inspection if you start noticing issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

-The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are often less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+Usually, it's a good idea to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it typically sees the most use.

-You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at a time.
-You could also consider purchasing a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at a time.
+You might also consider getting a smart thermostat.

 There are a number of ways you can make your HVAC system more energy-efficient: